-Therapy is based on a private conversation that takes place in a safe and quiet space during the therapy sessions between the client and the therapist.
-The process of talking to someone that is trained to listen carefully and deeply about your thoughts and feelings making no judgement but reflecting with you on your personal history opens up the possibility for you to come to a place of more clarity and more options about your problem, question, quest.
+Therapy is based on a private and confidential conversation that takes place in a safe and quiet space during the therapy sessions between the client and the therapist.
+The process of talking to someone who is trained to listen carefully and deeply about your thoughts and feelings making no judgement but reflecting with you on your personal history opens up the possibility for you to come to a place of more clarity and more options about your questions or perceived problems.

-Counselling and psychotherapy both help to create an environment within which you can pause, sit and think about your self and your life together with your therapist in order to come closer to your own personal meaning and move forward with openness to possibilities of self actualisation, self realisation and/or acceptance and peace.
+Counselling and psychotherapy both carry the potential to create a holding environment within which you can pause, sit and think about your self and your life together with your therapist in order to come closer to your own personal meaning and move forward with openness to possibilities of self actualisation, self realisation and/or acceptance and peace.